-Jubal Early and River both address the concept of “bad faith” in existentialist terms, but in opposing ways.
-“Bad faith” is wanting to disavow any responsibility for your actions or your agency.
-The most common example, and the one most explicit within Nausea, is that of a waiter who does not wish to be a man who is a waiter, so the man dissolves into the role and becomes a waiter.
-He is no longer a true human, he is only the function he performs, and therefore bears no responsibility for what he does.
+Jubal Early and River are both address the concept of “engaged agency” in existentialist terms, but in opposing ways.
+Avoiding “engaged agency” is wanting to disavow any responsibility for your actions.
+The most common example is, adapted from Sartre’s example of “bad faith” in Being and Nothingness, that of a waiter who does not wish to be a man who is a waiter, so the man dissolves into the role and becomes a waiter.
+He is no longer a true human, he is only the function he performs, and therefore believes he bears no responsibility for what he does.
 Both River and Early do this during the episode, in exactly the opposite way.

 Early tells River that he hurts people “only when the job requires it.”
 River, knowing the true him, says that he’s lying, and that he likes to hurt people.
 Early says “It’s part of the job,” to which River responds “it’s why you took the job.”
 Early likes to hurt people, but society and ethics frowns on it, so Early picked a career in which he would be permitted to hurt people by saying that it wasn’t him, it was just “part of the job.”
 He believes that he isn’t a bad person, he isn’t even a “person,” he is only a “function” that necessitates bad acts.
-He even asks “what’s life without work,” indicating that he doesn’t see any point to his existence outside of performing the function.
-This is true existential “bad faith.”
-No one is forcing him to be a bounty hunter, so he is still acting in “bad faith,” and disclaiming any fault.
+He even says “what’s life without work,” indicating that he doesn’t see any point to his existence outside of performing the function.
+This is him denying his own agency, but he is being inauthentic.
+No one is forcing him to be a bounty hunter, so he is still acting in bad faith.

 Another parallel of the characters is how each one addresses a gun.
 River sees it just as an object, in fact, she sees it as a stick within a nature scene, removed of any meaning that we imbue within it.
 When Early addresses the gun, he also says it is “very pretty,” but he points out that the design is part of the function, that the beauty is derived from the gun’s capacity to shoot someone.
 River sees it as just what it is, an object.
 Early sees it only as its function.